AndrewSumsion/FakeBluetoothPrinter/README.md

 These receipts are direct outputs of this program.
 They are created from data sent by a real Doordash tablet to a laptop emulating a printer.
 These images have been used to test the whole pipeline of 3POS, including the OCR and parsing.
 (Names and Order IDs redacted)

 ![all-images](https://github.com/AndrewSumsion/FakeBluetoothPrinter/blob/master/images/all-receipts.png?raw=true)

+## Important Note
+In order for your PC to be recognized as a printer, it must be using a bluetooth adapter whose MAC address begins with any of these strings of 3 bytes:
+- 00:12:F3
+- 00:15:0E
+- 8C:DE:52
+- 34:81:F4
+- 00:11:62

+This is a limitation imposed by the StarPRNT SDK, but it is easily bypassed.
+You must make sure your bluetooth adapter can reprogram its MAC address, because many built-in adapters can't.
+If it can't, adapters that can be reprogrammed can be found for as little as $5.
+Look for one that says "CSR 4.0".
+To change the MAC address, follow the instructions [here](http://blog.petrilopia.net/hacking/change-your-bluetooth-device-mac-address/).